andrewjw/site/_drafts/interstate-75.md

 ```

 I've had the panel running for several months so far, and it's been very reliable.
 The network connection is stable,
-and there have been no unexpected crashes or hangs.
+and there have been no problems that were not due to my code.
 The display is very bright and clear, although it would be nice
 to come up with a box or frame to hide the wires and make the whole package a bit neater.
 In general, I highly
 recommend the Interstate 75W if you're looking for a display for a home project.